genpguides/genp-reddit-backup/index.md

 &amp;nbsp;

-⚠️ **GENERATIVE FILL (AI) is behind a paywall / credits, forget about it and stop asking about it, in other words that specific feature NO LONGER WORKS. - Posts on the subject will be deleted.**
+&gt; **⛔ Generative Fill or (AI) online features DO NOT WORK ANYMORE - stop asking about it**

+&gt; Without a valid subscription or active trial (7 days) you can forget about it.
+It's been adapted into the monthly credits service for valid subscription users (pay-wall).
+Therefore, its gone. **- Posts on the subject will be deleted.**

 &amp;nbsp;